 We are working with policy makers in developing the proposal and are providing relevant evidence and information on aluminium collection and recycling as well as the responsible management of industrial waste.

-In 2020, the European Commission started working on the review of the End-of-Life Vehicle (ELV) Directive.
-The Commission’s proposal is expected by the end of 2022.
+In 2023, the European Commission published the review of the End-of-Life Vehicle (ELV) Directive.
+The file is now undergoing the co-decision process.
 The ELV Directive is pivotal to determining the destiny of ELVs – and the raw materials that can be found therein – in Europe.
 It will establish modernised rules for the collection, treatment, and data reporting for all car materials and components, including aluminium.

-European Aluminium is working closely with the European Commission on this Directive.
+Today, 95% of aluminium is recovered from the end-of-life vehicles.
+However, there is a huge potential for improvement in the quality of the aluminium fraction recovered.
+European Aluminium is working closely with the European Commission on this proposed Regulation.
 We want to ensure that the revised ELV Directive focuses on improving the quality of recycled materials to ensure their reuse in closed loops and high-quality applications and takes action against any illegal shipment or treatment of ELVs.

 While cobalt and lithium are probably best known for being used in energy storage, batteries generally use a wide variety of minerals for the cathode, including aluminium.
 Aluminium is also widely used in battery enclosures.